phalcon-orphanage/docs/en/reference/models.rst

 Take into consideration the following the next when renaming your columns:

 * References to attributes in relationships/validators must use the new names
-* Refer the column names will result in an exception by the ORM
+* Refer the real column names will result in an exception by the ORM

+The independent column map allow you to:

+* Write applications using your own conventions
+* Eliminate vendor prefixes/suffixes in your code
+* Change column names without change your application code

 Models Meta-Data
 ----------------